Trostian

-Trostian (Тростя́н) - mountain peak in an array of the Skole Beskids (Eastern Beskids), peak spine Stryiska-Sanskoyi Verhoviny and limited by valleys Opir River and Holovchanka River.
-Mountain Trostyan has a height of 1,232 metres (4,042 ft) and the steep (30-40 °) slopes at north-eastern.
+Trostian (Тростян) is a mountain peak in the range of the Skole Beskids (Eastern Beskids), peak spine Stryi-San Highland and limited by valleys Opir River and Holovchanka River.
+Mountain Trostian has a height of 1,232 metres (4,042 ft) and the steep (30-40 °) slopes at north-eastern.
 The top is flat.

-Trostian Mountain is located at a distance 2 km from the urban village Slavske, 132 km from the regional center of Lviv and 29 km from the district center Skole.
+Trostian Mountain is located at a distance 2 km from the rural settlement of Slavsko, 132 km from the regional center of Lviv and 29 km from the city of Skole.
 The mountain has slopes for skiing in the east, north and west.